AdamStelmaszczyk/gtsa/cpp/examples/connect_four.md

 2
 ```

 Output
 ---
-Index of the column in which you want to throw your disc.
+Index of the column in which you want to throw your piece.

 Sample output
 ---